pratyush1718/CSE151A-NBA-Dataset/README.md

 Created Model One and wrote the methods, results, and discussion section for it.
 Added more context to the introduction section by adding a snapshot of our dataset and a relevant paper with context and a figure.
 Wrote the conclusion section.

 #### Hannah Ghassemian
+Graphed results for training vs validation vs testing and Grid Search for Model 2.
+Wrote up methods, results, and conclusion for Model 2.
+Helped with inital data exploration graphs.

 #### Pranav Mekkoth